The Dawn of Unparalleled IBM i Performance

 Introduction to the IBM i Performance Data Investigator

 IBM Navigator for i has a rich set of performance tasks that include many traditional i performance management capabilities.
 It also has the ability to manage your performance data collections.
 The most exciting feature is the `Investigate Data` task, which provides the ability to graphically view your IBM i performance data through a browser interface; Collection Services, Disk Watcher, Job Watcher, and Performance Explorer data can all be ‘investigated’.
 This session will go through the capabilities of the Performance Data Investigator, including an overview of many exciting enhancements that have been been added in recent releases.
-You will learn how to look at your performance data through the Performance Data Investigator, discover various IBM-supplied views of your performance data, and how you can use PDI for performance reporting.
+You will learn how to look at your performance data through the Performance Data Investigator, discover various IBM-supplied views of your performance data, and how you can use also use the performance tasks for monitoring and trending.

 Predictive Performance Management